xhalleyy/reactpokemon/README.md

 3/16/2024

 Description: Started on layout and the navbar component.
 After the buttons were there, I worked on the body component, containing all the info with the accordions.
 I then did interfaces and fetched the data.
 Afterwards, I created Hooks and used Context to pass information through each component.

+Peer Reviewer and Comments:
+  - Sinatha Chin
+  - Everything worked perfectly!
+All of the functions were working.
+I was able to search up pokemons in generation 1-5 only, favorite/remove pokemons and see their shiny versions.
+Randomizer also worked well and all of the pokemom data was populating.
+Great job!!